Topics on this page

 - California Office of Health Information Integrity (CalOHII) (916) 651-6907

 Links and resources for incident notification and reporting documentation, "best" practices, and federal standards to help develop and/or update your agency's reporting procedures.

 - Information Security Incident Notification Roadmap for Information Security Officers (pdf)

-- CHP: Computer Crime Incident Response Do's and Don'ts – Provides summary of incident response and other considerations
+- CHP: Computer Crime Reporting for State Agencies – Provides summary of incident response and other considerations

 - National Institute of Standards and Technology (NIST) Special Publication 800-61, Computer Incident Handling Guide (pdf)